-Viterbo Nursing Students will be held responsible for abiding by the Viterbo University Academic Integrity Policy as outlined in the university student handbook.
+Viterbo Nursing Students will be held responsible for abiding by the Viterbo University Academic Integrity Policy as outlined in the university student handbook and policies outlined in SON handbook.
 The student is expected to earn the course grade independently.
 Students who exhibit academic dishonesty may be given a failing grade for the course.
-All students sign an honor code during the sophomore year which is displayed until graduation.
-In addition, students sign an honor code in each nursing course. (rev. 2018)
+In addition, students are expected to abide by the Viterbo University School of Nursing Honor Code.
+All students sign this honor code during the sophomore year and in each nursing course.
+Students may be subjected to disciplinary action for unprofessional conduct up to and including violations of the honor code (rev. 2022)